andreszlima/transit-efficiency-analysis/README.md

     Ensure that the Python packages are installed in the same environment where you intend to run your Python scripts.

     Additionally, the `lib` module (a local module in this project) is used.
 This module is a folder containing generated protocol buffer code to handle GTFS data.
 Please ensure this is properly set up in your environment.
 It is located in the `lib` folder, inside the root folder of this repository.
+No additional steps needed, just make sure it's there.

 2. **Environment Setup:**
     The project uses environment variables for configuration.
 These can be set manually, but for ease of use, it's recommended to store them in an `.env` file.
 The python scripts will search for this file inside `scripts` folder.
 This file should not be committed to version control.